isomerpages/ogp-buildforgood/_bfg-environment/Be a Builder.md

 <h3><strong>Event Timeline</strong></h3>
 <p>The hackathon will run from 18 May to 22 June 2024, which consists of
 a kickoff, 4 weekly sessions, and a finale event.
-In between these sessions, builders are free to continue working on their projects in their own time.
+In between these sessions, Builders are free to continue working on their projects in their own time.
 We will provide working spaces on Thursdays to allow teams to work on their projects.</p>
 <p>Do note that all sessions are on Saturdays and held in-person only so
-as to maximise the builders’ experience.</p>
+as to maximise the Builders’ experience.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong>Builders’ Kickoff:</strong> 18 May (10-5pm)</p>